 Although infrequent, if your insurance carrier reimburses you directly it is expected that you will contact our offices immediately to determine proper processing.
 In the event the insurance company has not paid your claim within 90 days, you may be held responsible for the timely payment of your account.
 While we do everything possible to assist in the accurate processing of your claim, Andrews Institute Ambulatory Surgery Center will not become directly involved in disputes between you and your insurance provider.

 We accept most insurance plans.
-Please refer to the list below; if you do not see your plan, or have any questions, please contact your insurance company and/or our Patient Access Coordinator at (850) 916-8531 for assistance.
+Please refer to the list below; if you do not see your plan, or have any questions, please contact your insurance company and/or our Patient Access Department at (850) 916-8531 for assistance.
 Information for self-pay/uninsured patients can be found at the bottom of this page.

 Accepted In-Network Carriers